icdm-mmsr/icdm-mmsr.github.io/index.md

 #### Submission Instructions

-Papers must be formatted and written according to the Submission Guidelines on the [ICDM 2025 conference web site](https://www3.cs.stonybrook.edu/~icdm2025/).
-You are strongly encouraged to print and double check your PDF file before its submission, especially if your paper contains Asian/European language symbols (such as Chinese/Korean characters or English letters with European fonts).
+All papers will be peer reviewed (single-blind) by the program committee and judged by their relevance to the workshop, especially to the main themes identified above, and their potential to generate discussion.
+Submissions must describe work that is not previously published, not accepted for publication elsewhere, and not currently under review elsewhere.
+All submissions must be in English.
+We do not accept anonymous submissions.

+- Long papers: 6-8 pages excluding references
+- Short papers: 3-5 pages excluding references
+- Submissions should be in IEEE 2-column conference format (https://www.ieee.org/conferences/publishing/templates.html)

+**Submissions to MMSR '25 should be made through the workshop's submission portal**: https://wi-lab.com/cyberchair/2025/icdm25/scripts/submit.php?subarea=S25&undisplay_detail=1&wh=/cyberchair/2025/icdm25/scripts/ws_submit.php

-- Please note that at least **one** author of each accepted paper **must** register for the workshop.
+- Please note that at least one author of each accepted paper must register for the workshop.

 - All accepted workshop papers will be published in the dedicated ICDMW proceedings published by the IEEE Computer Society Press.